minimapletinytools/smarties/README.md

 ```

 ## Other
-- If you need the MTL style NodeSequence use `Smarties.Trans`, otherwise stick with `Smarties` for better performance

 - Smarties gives access to the (rather simple) behavior tree control methods in `Smarties.Nodes`.
 Most of its power comes from the flexibility of monadic syntax.
 In some cases, it may be better to use something like **StateT (p,g) Writer [o]**.
 Sequence and selectors are still possible with monadic operations like [`ifM`](https://hackage.haskell.org/package/extra-1.7.1/docs/Control-Monad-Extra.html).

 ## Additional Features: <a id="missing"></a>